jiripospisil/jpospisil.com/posts/2023-05-25-writing-shell-scripts-in-nushell.md

 runtime using the built-in commands which means we don’t have to worry about exit codes and command termination.

-If we didn’t want to provide a different message based on the HTTP status, we could take advantage of [try/catch] to simply the code even further.
+If we didn't want to provide a different message based on the HTTP status, we could take advantage of [try/catch] to simply the code even further.
 It’s worth noting that this mechanism seems to work as expected for built-in commands only.